Mortal/bbfetch/README.md

 should be extended with information on which course and students should have their handins graded by the user.

-For other BlackBoard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, how to download a list of email addresses for each group of students,
+For other Blackboard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, how to download a list of email addresses for each group of students,